Rob-Barefoot/AZ-900-Microsoft-Azure-Fundamentals/Instructions/Labs/05-exercise-create-storage-blob.md

 3. Select Create.

     > [!NOTE]
     > Step 4 will need an image.
 If you want to upload an image you already have on your computer, continue to Step 4.
-Otherwise, open a new browser window and search Bing for an image of a flower.
-Save the image to your computer.
+Otherwise, open a new browser window and search Bing for an image and save the image to your computer.
 4. Back in the Azure portal, select the container you created, then select Upload.
 5. Browse for the image file you want to upload.
 Select it and then select upload.